One of our favorite RV journeys was a trip that followed parts of two historic routes: The Lewis and Clark Expedition and the Oregon Trail.

 There’s a shore trail that leads do yet another river overlook that made for a nice photo op.
 The river is still muddy and the current is obvious.
 The banks of the Missouri remain littered with snags and driftwood.

-From Nebraska City, we took NE-2 west through rolling cornfields, slowing moving past the Missouri and closer to the Oregon Trail, which we’ll be following over the next several days.
+From Nebraska City, we took NE-2 west through rolling cornfields, slowing moving past the Missouri and closer to the Oregon Trail.